Questfall/docs/quest-mining/creation/quest-bounty.md

 To protect the system from all of these threats, every published quest should have a Bounty that requires the burning of Silver.
 And since Silver can only be earned by burning Gold or through proper moderation, in order to publish a quest, an author should first earn Silver by providing value to the entire community.

+{% hint style="warning" %}
+Early access exception: while Questfall is attracting its first creators, every publication period with the minimum Bounty of 1 receives a 100% launch subsidy.
+Activation, reactivation, and extension cost no Silver at Bounty 1.
+The normal pricing rules below continue to apply from Bounty 2 and remain the long-term model.
+{% endhint %}

 {% hint style="info" %}
 This puts creators who want to monetize their content for free on an equal footing with projects that have marketing budgets.
 {% endhint %}